chaostoolkit-attic/chaoshub-archive/docs/licensing.md

 But, as contributors, you still have the copyright of the changes themselves.
 Should the project decide to switch to a different license (non-compatible), you could deny using your changes.
-This is also why any contributions must be clean in the project's history, so we can easily understand what's the impact is.
+This is also why any contributions must be clean in the project's history, so we can easily understand what the impact is.

 [dco]: https://github.com/probot/dco#how-it-works